Townsville Bulletin

 The Townsville Bulletin is a daily newspaper published in Townsville, Queensland, Australia, formerly known as the Townsville Daily Bulletin.
 It is the only daily paper that serves the northern Queensland region.
-The paper has a print edition, a subscription World Wide Web edition, and a subscription digital edition.
+The paper has a print edition, a subscription digital edition and a website.

 The newspaper is published by The North Queensland Newspaper Company Pty Ltd, which has been a subsidiary of News Limited since 1984.
 News Limited is Australia's largest newspaper publisher and a subsidiary of News Corporation associated with Rupert Murdoch.

-The newspaper employs over 100 people.